 I hope you are all having a fantastic week!
-This post is all about my constant food hunt in Barcelona, visitng the Sagrada Familia and Camp Nou.
+This post is all about my constant food hunt in Barcelona, visiting the Sagrada Familia and Camp Nou.

 We needed to get an early start, I had jam-packed the day to the point of no return.
 I managed to get Amy out of bed and onto the metro by 9 (not as easy as it sounds, she loves to sleep).
 We headed towards Camp Nou, that was our first activity for the day.
-We decided to get the 10 trip pass from the metro station, we had walked all day the day before and we are not as fit as we seem 😉
+We got the 10 trip pass from the metro station and went on.

 Amy is an avid football fan and so Camp Nou was her idea mostly but we do not get large stadiums in my country , Malta, so I will take any opportunity to see something new.
 Turns out, it was great fun, the history is astounding.
 To my surprise the Barcelona basketball , hockey and skating teams are also very big there.
 The stadium in itself is rich with all kinds of trophies and you get to go down next to the pitch.
 It is surreal to see how such a simple thing as sports, is great for the body, the mind and manages to bring a lot of people together .